dd828/Math5471/README.md

 soft_impute: implement the original algorithm of Mazumder et al. (2010), as layed out in steps (2)–(4).
 I use rank_restricted_soft_svd with $\lambda=0$ to perform svd for $\hat{X}$.

+How to reproduce the results in the report?

+Step1: Open R studio and install package: devtools::install_github("dd828/Math5472_project")

+Step2: load the package: library(Math5472Project).